dajiaji/proposals/draft_proposal_supporting_local_https_communication.md

 - Pros
     - Web services can trust devices as far as they can trust AS for the devices.
     - If a device can get web service information from the AS, the device can configure proper CORS settings in advance.
-It means that the approach would be familiar with the secure local cross-origin access method described in [22]).
+It means that the approach would be familiar with the secure local cross-origin access method described in [CORS and RFC1918][21]).
     - The authenticity of devices can be enhanced when the AS authenticate devices based on attestation keys in TPM on the devices.
 - Cons
     - Manufactures have to deploy and maintain their own servers (AS and/or CA).